HereInPlainSight/gshade_installer/README.md

    - Steam: Open XIV's `properties` dialog and set your `Launch Options` to:
      - `echo "%command%" | sed 's/ffxivboot.exe/ffxivboot64.exe/' | sh`

+Q: I'm on a Mac --

+A: Anything Mac-related has been contributed by the good people at [XIV on Mac](https://www.xivmac.com/).
+If your question is XIV-specific, you'll almost *certainly* want to contact them directly.

 ## Help

 If you need further help, please check the [GPoser's discord](https://discord.gg/gposers) for the `gshade-troubleshooting` channel.